-Mr. Harrison later worked as an editor at large for the American Bar Association Press before landing at Baxter International, a global health-care products company, in 1983.
-He led employee communications during Baxter’s historic merger with American Hospital Supply Corporation in 1985 and created a new employee magazine that won the Gold Quill Award of Excellence from the International Association of Business Communicators in 1991.
+In 1982–83, Harrison worked as an editor-at-large for the American Bar Association Press.
+Late in 1983, he joined Baxter International, a global health-care products company.
+He spent the next ten years at Baxter, leading employee communications during Baxter’s historic merger with American Hospital Supply Corporation in 1985 and creating a new employee magazine that won the Gold Quill Award of Excellence from the International Association of Business Communicators in 1991.

 In 1994, Harrison formed Harrison Editorial Inc., providing writing and editorial services to a range of clients.
 In 2005, he rejoined Baxter as executive writer and editor, writing speeches for senior executives and managing the company’s annual shareholder report, which won numerous awards under his direction.
 In 2011, Harrison returned to running Harrison Editorial, although these days he is spending more time on what he considers more rewarding pursuits – like writing books!

 $14.95 / Perfectbound